How and When to Write a Biology Lab Report

 When is a lab report appropriate:

 When students are working with self-determined variables, hypotheses, or experimental designs.
+Here is an example of an experimental design lab for Biology or Anatomy classes.

 When groups are testing different variables leading to one classroom result